kodepandai/laravel-api-response/README.md

 ### Handling Exception Manually

-If you want to handle all exceptions manually, please not that you must convert `ApiResponse` to `JsonResponse` by call `toResponse` method explicitly.
+If you want to handle exception manually, please note that you must convert `ApiResponse` to `JsonResponse` by calling `toResponse` method explicitly.
 See this example:

 ```php
 // file: Exception/Handler.php